Who we are:

 A building project with a new entry to the back and remodeling in the basement took place in 2002.
 In 2005, remodeling was done to the upper level of the narthex and nave.

-We celebrated our 100th anniversary in 2006, and we continue to grow in love and faith.
+St. Paul’s celebrated our 100th anniversary in 2006, and we continue to grow in love and faith for God and His people.